apache/datasketches-website/docs/Sampling/VarOptSamplingJava.md

     perl -lane 's/^\s+//; s/[;\.,!?:\x27\[\]&]//g; s/--//g; s/\s+/\n/g; print lc if length > 0' input.txt | sort | uniq -c | awk '{print $1 "\t" $2}' > output.txt

 These were then used in the following example, slightly modified to remove error handling for clarity.
+Serialization and deserialization are completely parallel to the Reservoir Sampling sketch, and example code for that may be found in thoes Java examples.

     import java.io.BufferedReader;